 While most single ovens cost less than double models, prices vary according to the brand and number of features that come with the oven.
 For top-of-the-range ovens with a variety of features, you can expect to pay up to £1,000, or even more in some cases.
 The best models are likely to include some or all of the following features:

 • A wide range of cooking functions and settings

 • Automatic programmes that cook based on the weight of the food

-• Innovative design features like doors that slide underneath the oven
+• Innovative design features

-Of course, ovens that are almost identical in features can differ greatly in price.
+Often, ovens that are almost identical in features can differ greatly in price.
 This is usually down to the reputation and build-quality associated with the manufacturer’s brand.

 No-one wants to think about replacing something they have just bought, but it’s worth bearing in mind.

 Ovens are an expensive purchase, so you’ll want your chosen model to last a long time.
 That’s why it’s worth checking for a warranty when shopping.

 As a general rule, the longer a warranty is, the greater faith the manufacturer has in the appliance.
 A long warranty is also great for saving money should anything happen to your oven.

 BEST TIME TO BUY